Instrument flying cockpit view

 Instrument Systems

-Gyroscopic instruments, pitot-static system, and avionics
+Gyroscopic instruments, pitot-static system, and avionics, systems review & deep dive

 Weather Theory

-IFR weather, icing, turbulence, and weather services
+IFR weather, icing, turbulence, and weather services, IFR XC Planning

 Navigation Systems